cyberlynz/NETWORKWALKS/03-NETWORK-SCANNING-ZENMAP/README.md

 https://networkwalks.com/zenmap-network-scanning-practice-lab/

-**Note:** This step records completion of the practical lab questions that follow the Zenmap scanning exercise.
-The supporting evidence is provided below using the lab screenshots.
+**Note:** This step shows the completion of the practical lab questions that follow the Zenmap scanning exercise.
+The supporting screenshots are provided below:

-### Lab Evidence 1
+###

 ![Lab 1 evidence](https://raw.githubusercontent.com/cyberlynz/NETWORKWALKS/a2be5abe0b8ce5726d6e5817f4d3a328a5228491/03-NETWORK-SCANNING-ZENMAP/lab1.PNG)

-### Lab Evidence 2
+###

 ![Lab 2 evidence](https://raw.githubusercontent.com/cyberlynz/NETWORKWALKS/a2be5abe0b8ce5726d6e5817f4d3a328a5228491/03-NETWORK-SCANNING-ZENMAP/lab2.PNG)